teamleadercrm/coding-test/3-local-development.md

 - the necessary `Dockerfile`s for the images you needed to create yourself
 - documentation on how to run the project locally
 - if you implemented nice to haves: some documentation about it
 - a list of possible improvements to the application regarding containerization for the lead developer
+  (or you can make necessary changes yourself)

 ---